SpikeHimself/XPortal/XPortal/PrePackage/README.md

 XPortal has been built with multiplayer support at its core.
 This does require all players on the server to run the same version of XPortal.
 If you play on a dedicated server, that too needs to have same version of XPortal installed.

+## Installation instructions

+The easiest method to install XPortal is by using a mod manager such as [Vortex](https://www.nexusmods.com/site/mods/1) or [r2modman](https://valheim.thunderstore.io/package/ebkr/r2modman/).
+You can download XPortal on [Nexus Mods](https://www.nexusmods.com/valheim/mods/2239) or [Thunderstore](https://valheim.thunderstore.io/package/SpikeHimself/XPortal/) and let your mod manager handle the rest.

+If you prefer to install manually, download the latest release from one of the links mentioned above, or on [GitHub](https://github.com/SpikeHimself/XPortal/releases), and copy the contents of the `plugins` directory to `Steam\steamapps\common\Valheim\BepInEx\plugins`, so that `XPortal.dll` and the translation directories land in `Steam\steamapps\common\Valheim\BepInEx\plugins\XPortal\`.

 ## Bugs, Feature Requests and Translations

 If you have issues or feedback, please use XPortal's [GitHub page](https://github.com/SpikeHimself/XPortal/)